-Persian domes existed from the times of Mesopotamia and it evolved till the modern ages.
-These domes are characterized for its transition tiers: the squinches, spandrels, or brackets which support the circular dome.
-The inner shells of the domes are semi-circular, semi-elliptical, pointed, or saucer-shaped and the outer shell are semi-circular, semi-elliptical, pointed, conical, or bulbous.
+This structure existed from the times of Mesopotamia and it evolved till the modern ages.
+These are characterized for their transition tiers: the squinches, spandrels, or brackets which support the circular dome.
+The inner shells of it are semi-circular, semi-elliptical, pointed, or saucer-shaped and the outer shell is semi-circular, semi-elliptical, pointed, conical, or bulbous.
 The evolution of Persian domes can be subcategorized in the period of Pre-Islamic and Islamic periods.

-The Persian domes were inherited from Mesopotamian dome buildings which were made up of un-fired mud bricks.
+These were inherited from Mesopotamian dome buildings which were made up of un-fired mud bricks.
 In the period of the Achaemenid Empire, dome-shaped tents were used for organizing special occasions.
-In the Parthian Empire, wooden domes came into the act and large domes were made for halls and palaces.
+In the Parthian Empire, wooden domes came into the act and large ones were made for halls and palaces.
 The Bulbous Parthian dome can be found in the Arch of Septimius Severus in Rome.

 Shallow semi-circular and double-shell domes introduced on Friday mosques were introduced.
 Wooden double-shell domes could be seen in Dome of the Rock.
 Jameh Mosque of Qazvin is one of the largest domes with a span of 15.2 meters, built in the period of the Seljuq dynasty.

 Bulbous profile domes are greatly developed and interiors are improved in the Safavid dynasty.
-The domes became thinner and colored glazed tiles and complex vegetal patterns came up in the interior of the domes.
-Shah Mosque and the Mādar-e Šāh madrasa, the exterior of their domes are decorated with light blue glazed tile.
+They became thinner and colored glazed tiles and complex vegetal patterns came up in the interior of the domes.
+Shah Mosque and the Mādar-e Šāh madrasa, the exterior of them are decorated with light blue glazed tile.
 The dome of Shah Mosque is a discontinuous double-shell 33 meters wide and 52 meters high.

 Roman and Byzantine domes

 Rounded arches, vaults, and dome structures and the use of concrete and bricks are the main characteristics of Roman architecture.
-The use of concrete and bricks helped Romans to build large scale domes of high strength and durability.
+The use of concrete and bricks helped Romans to build large-scale domes of high strength and durability.
 Romans used domes in baths, villas, palaces, and tombs with Oculi being a common feature.
-The types of domes that are commonly found are shallow saucer domes, segmental domes, and ribbed domes.
-The Roman domes evolved from Greek to Byzantine and then it influenced the world and it evolved region wise.
+The types of domes that are commonly found are shallow saucers, segmental, and ribbed.
+The Roman domes evolved from Greek to Byzantine and then it influenced the world and it evolved region-wise.

 In the Early Imperial Period, the domes were used over hot baths so to maintain the heat of the environment.
-The use of domes was not that much before the 1st century AD but during the Roman Imperial period, the dome was used in many buildings as it is used in monumental scale.
+The use of them was not that much before the 1st century AD but during the Roman Imperial period, they were used in many buildings as it is used in monumental scale.
 The first Roman large dome dates back to the age of Augustus (27 BC – 14 AD) which had a span of 21.5 meters (71 ft).

 The Pantheon in Rome is the most famous Roman monument having the largest dome with a span of 43.4 meters (142 ft) was completed by Emperor Hadrian as part of the Baths of Agrippa.
-This is the first time when the dome has coffering’s in the interior of the dome which made the dome more decorative and lighter in weight.
+This is the first time when the dome has coffering’s in the interior of it which made it more decorative and lighter in weight.
 During the 2nd century AD, some of the largest domes of the temple were also constructed like in the Temple of Venus, Temple of Diana, and Temple of Apollo.

 With the advancement of mathematics and the development of construction technology, the Temple of Minerva Medica, used brick ribs and step-rings of pumice aggregate concrete to form a decagonal dome.
 During the 4th century AD, under Empire Constantine, many buildings were built and some baths were rebuilt with a large dome with the use of concrete and wood.